WillBorysiak/WillBorysiak/README.md

-- 👋 Hi, I’m @cardiocodes
+- 👋 Hi, I’m Will Borysiak
-- 👀 I’m interested in changing my career
+- 👀 I’m interested in changing my career from personal training to web development.
 - 🌱 I’m currently learning HTML, CSS and JS!
-- 📫 How to reach me, drop me a message.

 <!---
 cardiocodes/cardiocodes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.